Chair: Gregory M. Dempster

 BUSINESS 343.
 (3)

 STUDENT-MANAGED INVESTMENT FUND.
-In this course participants in Tigerfund act as managers of an actual equity investment fund using money contributed for this purpose by the College.
-They are required to carry out and document trades, file weekly reports, and prepare and present an annual report summarizing their investment activities.
-Prerequisites: Business 241 and participation in Tigerfund in the preceding summer and fall semester.
+In this course, participants in Tigerfund act as managers of an actual equity investment fund using money contributed for this purpose by the College.
+They are required to conduct investment research, carry out and document trades, file weekly reports, and prepare and present an annual report summarizing their investment activities.
+Critical reflection on the “learn-by-doing” process is also emphasized.
+Prerequisites: Business 241 and participation in Tigerfund in the preceding semester.
 Corequisite: Business 341 or 342.
-Offered: spring semester.

 BUSINESS 421.
 (3)

-MANAGERIAL ECONOMICS AND DECISION MAKING.
+MANAGERIAL DECISION MAKING.
 Application of microeconomic decision tools to managerial problems of the firm.
 The class time is divided between a discussion of tools to be used and application of those tools.
-Prerequisite: Economics 301.
+Prerequisites: Business 222, 231, 233, and 241, Economics 301.
 Offered: fall semester.

 BUSINESS 422.
 (3)

-SEMINAR IN BUSINESS ISSUES.
-The purpose of this course is to integrate the student's knowledge of the business system.
+SEMINAR IN BUSINESS POLICY AND STRATEGY.
+The purpose of this course is to integrate the student’s knowledge of the business system.
 Discussion of problems, independent investigation, and communication of conclusions by the student are emphasized.
-Prerequisites: Business 222, 231, 241, and senior standing, or permission of the instructor.
+Prerequisite: Business 421, and senior standing, or permission of the instructor.
 Offered: spring semester.

 INTRODUCTION TO ECONOMICS.
 A survey of the basic concepts used to analyze economic questions.
 Prerequisite: none.
 Offered: each semester.

 MONEY AND BANKING.
 Analysis of the fractional reserve banking system and its place in financial markets and the American economy.
 The Federal Reserve System and its relation to the banking system are analyzed.
 Monetary and fiscal policies are examined in the light of Macroeconomic theory.
 Prerequisite: Economics 101.
-May not be taken by a student who has had Economics 303, except with permission of the instructor.
 Offered: each semester.

 COMPARATIVE ECONOMIC SYSTEMS.
 An examination of the major economic systems with emphasis on implications for resource allocation, income distribution, and economic growth.
 Prerequisite: Economics 101.